cristianku/CarND-Traffic-Sign-Classifier-Project/writeup.md

 I have applied some **rotations**, **translations**, **shears** and **camera brightnesses**.

-This is to f**orce the network to learn to recognize signs** that are from different prospectives or/and are less readable ( example when raining or when the sun shines )
+This is to **force the network to learn to recognize signs** that are from different prospectives or/and are less readable ( example when raining or when the sun shines )